Potentially Dangerous

 (Click the title to commence streaming audio)

-As a constantly moving source of ideas, Diane Spodarek left a vacuum in the suprisingly vital Detroit art community when she left for N.Y.C. in the early nineteen eighties.
-She projected her persona, Dangerous Diane, as dissatisfied suburban house wife turned hardened rock star in musical performances with her band, the Cadilac Kids, at venues as varied as the Detroit Institute of Arts, Clutch Cargo's and the new Miami Bar.
-Diane and husband Randy Delbeke also fouind time to chronicle the Motown art scene by publishing the Detroit Artists Monthly magazine.
-Along side of reviews and articles, they frequently conducted interviews with name artists who were visiting the D. I. A. (e.g. Ray johnson interview)with the aid of John Hallmark Neff who was curator of Twentieth Century Art.
+Diane Spodarek projected her persona, Dangerous Diane, as dissatisfied suburban house wife turned hardened rock star in musical performances with the band, the Cadillac Kids, at venues as varied as the Detroit Institute of Arts, Clutch Cargo's and the New Miami Bar.
+Diane and husband Randy Delbeke also found time to chronicle the Motown art scene by publishing the Detroit Artists Monthly magazine.
+Along side of reviews and articles, they frequently conducted interviews with name artists who were visiting the Detroit Institute of Arts (e.g. Ray johnson interview) with the aid of John Hallmark Neff who was curator of Twentieth Century Art.

 Diane's art was edgy and controversial.